Monday, March 12th, 2018

 You may already know that the ‘tried and true’ composition for a show-stopping planter design includes a thriller, a filler and a spiller.

-- The thriller being the attention-grabber, and visual anchor for the pot — the curly willow in this case.
+- The thriller being the attention-grabber, and visual anchor for the pot — the large pussy willow branches in this case.

-- The filler is a mid-height component that fills out the design — our pussy willows play this role nicely.
+- The filler is a mid-height component that fills out the design — our shorter pussy willows twigs play this role nicely.

 - And, finally, and the spiller effectively spills down and trails over the pot’s edge — that’s where the pansies come in.
 And while these varieties of pansies won’t truly spill out of the planter, the pop of colour near the bottom provides an element of contrast.

-With these three components working together, you have a cohesive design that is interesting to the eye.
+With these three components working together, you have a cohesive design that is pleasing to the eye.
 The result is a fresh and joyful spring planter that will withstand whatever weather spring throws at us — perfect for spring!
-Learn more tips and tricks by joining us for two FREE seminars this month!
-Container Gardening for Beginners is happening Thursday, April 27 from 6:30-7:30 pm and Container Gardening for Master Gardeners is Saturday, April 29 from 11:00 am to 12 pm.
+Our pansies are available for online purchase right now!

 Words + photos by Sarah Carson @the.botanical